Andromeda-stack/Legacy/README.md

 The bot meant for new developers!

-Currently the bot is still being made stable, aka mute and some other commands are being updated before its stable.

 Feel free to make a commit!

 * Wanna add Legacy to your guild? https://discord.com/oauth2/authorize?client_id=575717202536300554&scope=bot